Cookies on the SIM Sherpa website

 at giffgaff.com

-They also let you set an upfront cost.
-The higher you set it the lower your monthly payment.
-And you can set your contract length to your budget and pay lump sum amounts to reduce the length of your contract.
+And you can set your own upfront cost.
+You can set it higher to reduce your monthly payment.
+And you can choose a contract length to suit your budget and reduce your contract length by paying lump sum amounts.

 Useful link: giffgaff's latest phone range